 Every frame donated entitles the donor to be entered into a monthly prize draw to win a fishing prize to the value of $50.
 The more frames you donate, the more chances you have to win!
 Prizes include gift vouchers donated by MO Tackle in Coffs Harbour, for use in store or online.
 Other prizes include Mulloway-ready soft plastic and hard body lure packs.

-The lucky monthly NSW Research Angler prize winners for autumn were decided by randomly drawing one frame donor from each month.
+The lucky monthly NSW Research Angler prize winners for spring were decided by randomly drawing one frame donor from each month.

 Congratulations to the following Research Anglers: